tsega19/bati-ecommerce-credit-model/readme.md

 1. Fork the repository using `git fork https://github.com/username/bati-ecommerce-credit-model.git`.
 2. Make changes to the code.
 3. Commit the changes using `git commit -m "commit message"`.
-4. Push the changes to the forked repository using `git push`.
 5. Create a pull request to merge the changes into the main repository.

 ## Acknowledgments